 - Fans try to drop a giant safe on him when he says he doesn't care for The Flintstones, and then a tiny safe for saying the same of Mr. Magoo ("not as much of a backlash there").

 - He repeatedly stresses that Avatar: The Last Airbender is one of his favorite shows and still gets attacked repeatedly for making a "worst episodes" list.

 - The plot of his The Matrix review trilogy revolves around his against-the-grain dislike of the series, with most people assuming he's only talking about the sequels and not the first movie.

-- The title card for Duckyworth's review of Pokémon: Lucario and the Mystery of Mew involves people protesting against him, by throwing rotten fruit and eggs, and holding placards against him, because he, as he mentioned in the review, he didn't like it as much as others in the fandom did, and in the actual review, he gets booed by the fans because he doesn't like the film.
+- The title card for Duckyworth's review of Pokémon: Lucario and the Mystery of Mew involves people protesting against him, by throwing rotten fruit and eggs, and holding placards against him, because, as he mentioned in the review, he didn't like it as much as others in the fandom did, and in the actual review, he gets booed by the fans because he doesn't like the film.

 - Standard reaction after Yahtzee finally reviews some game fans had been nagging for.